Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Journey to the Capital 02.md

 > *Merchant:* Oi, you there!
 Lend a hand, will you?
 We could get out of here with this carriage if I can just get it moving!

-#Master-Notes
-While leaving Serene behind is perfectly good ending, this campaign tries to last longer than that, and the [[Gill|merchant]] should be the npc you should use to persuade the players to take in Serene.
-This note has been left as a joke but also as a reminder for myself about making a possible fork to the story if a good idea comes up.

 ____________________

 As the players make their departure, they can cast a final glance over their shoulders at the town now consumed in flames.
 Ashes ascend towards the heavens, coalescing into the ominous form of a serpent in the sky.
 The merchant, his gaze firmly fixed the dimly lighted road, introduces himself as [[Gill]], a man in service to the esteemed [[Stonehelm clan]].
 His task was to retrieve a shipment of high quality goods ordered by [[Thenerifa]], Stonehelm Clan Forge master, for a present for the [[Mell|king's newborn daughter]].
 This was supposed to be an easy task, not much unlike a paid vacation... instead he'll be the harbinger of dire news.